SECQUOIA/dsda-gdp/README.md

 This repository contains the code for the D-SDA algorithm posed as a disjunctive algorithm implemented for Pyomo.GDP

-This is the first edit by David A.
+This is my second edit by David A..